furgerf/ssh-presentation/content.md

 --

 - my main takeaway from BSE so far:
-  - we are different people... with different areas of knowledge (duh!)
+  - we are different people... with very different areas of knowledge (duh!)

 --
 - that was the main factor when choosing a topic